I do not have a restraining order against the abuser and s/he has not been convicted of a crime. Can s/he have a gun?

 - is on pretrial release (while awaiting a criminal trial for a felony);

-- participated in a court-supervised drug diversion program;
+- has participated in a court-supervised drug diversion program;

 - has received a citation to appear in court for a civil stalking protective order;